Miabread/sonance/docs/src/design/modules.md

 }
 ```

-Modulles can be "inherent" to a type by using the `type` keyword instead of a module identifier.
+Modules can be "inherent" to a type by using the `type` keyword instead of a module identifier.

 ```sonance
 module type MyType {